yujd10/A-REST-API/README.md

-# A Rest Api
+# A Rest API

-_Authur: Jiadi Yu_
+_Author: Jiadi Yu_

 _Date: 2022-04-15_

 ## Introduction
-A REST API with a single GET endpoint which returns a paginated list of jukeboxes that suppport a given setting id.
-It should support following query parameters:
+A REST API with a single GET endpoint which returns a paginated list of jukeboxes that support a given setting ID.
+It should support the following query parameters:

- - `settingId` - setting id (required)
+ - `settingId` - setting ID (required)
  - `model` - filter by model name (optional)
  - `offset` - specifies at what index start the page (optional)
  - `limit` - specifies the page size (optional)

-And of course we have the unit tests !
+Unit tests are done and dockerized.
  ## Tools and references
  ### Framework
  **Spring**